 Summary: Lethargy, easily tired

-I started to become more and more lethargic and my energy levels started to decline.
-And again, I’m to blame in this capacity.
-I blamed it on three kids.
-My youngest was four years old.
-She didn’t enjoy sleeping, sleeping was not her jam.
+I started to become more and more lethargic, and my energy levels started to decline.
+Again, I’m to blame in this capacity.
+I blamed it on 3 kids.
+My youngest was 4 years old.
+She didn’t enjoy sleeping; sleeping was not her jam.

 I was struggling in my marriage and balancing everything.
 It was a complicated time.
 Actually, it was just life.
 It was a chapter in my life.
-So being tired could have been chopped up to anything.
+Being tired could have been chopped up to anything.

 In retrospect, I ran the New York City Marathon.
-The kids were really young, 2005.
-Then I ran the marathon five years later in 2009 and I remember in ‘09 I could not get the wind in my sails.
+The kids were really young.
+2005.
+Then I ran the marathon 5 years later in 2009, and I remember in ‘09 I could not get the wind in my sails.

-But once you start building muscle and muscle memory and you get more conditioned, all of a sudden, like that three mile run becomes very easy.
-You’re like, okay, I’m gonna go out and run three miles.
+But once you start building muscle and muscle memory and you get more conditioned, all of a sudden, that 3-mile run becomes very easy.
+You’re like, “Okay, I’m gonna go out and run 3 miles.”

 I was training for a marathon, but I’m really just speaking to that baseline.
 I never hit that baseline.
 I couldn’t build that when my body was fighting cancer.

-Please understand you are juggling things but tune into your body.
-Because even though you are juggling a million things we all know our baseline or energy baseline.
-We just know our baseline and now I’m back to that baseline, not that I’m running any marathons anytime soon, I actually lost the will to do that.
+Please understand you are juggling things, but tune into your body.
+Even though you are juggling a million things, we all know our baseline or energy baseline.
+We just know our baseline, and now I’m back to that baseline — not that I’m running any marathons anytime soon.
+I actually lost the will to do that.

 How long does it take to book the colonoscopy?

 What was crazy about that was a couple things.
-I couldn’t get an appointment for six months.
-They called me the week before this appointment, you have to meet the gastroenterologist first and then they scheduled the colonoscopy.
-So it can be a really long time and for some reason gastroenterologists are really popular doctors.
+I couldn’t get an appointment for 6 months.
+They called me the week before this appointment.
+You have to meet the gastroenterologist first, and then they scheduled the colonoscopy.
+It can be a really long time, and for some reason, gastroenterologists are really popular doctors.

-So I struggled to even get that appointment.
-Then the week before they’re like, ‘Are you sure?’
-Almost as if enough time had gone by, did my situation work itself out?
+I struggled to even get that appointment.
+Then the week before, they’re like, “Are you sure?”
+Almost as if enough time had gone by.
+Did my situation work itself out?

-I show up and she pulls a scan that I had from 2010.
-What happened then was I was having such severe stomach pains that I actually passed out in front of my children, and was taken by ambulance to the emergency room and they did some scans.
+I show up, and she pulls a scan that I had from 2010.
+What happened then was I was having such severe stomach pains that I actually passed out in front of my children and was taken by ambulance to the emergency room.
+They did some scans.
 The scans showed that I wasn’t processing food correctly.

 Then I’m in the gastroenterologist office in November of 2015.
 She pulls the scan.

-And I was like, tomorrow?
-I have three kids and three places.
+I was like, “Tomorrow?
+I have 3 kids and 3 places.
 I’m in the middle of a disastrous marriage.
-I have pickups and I had a tennis thing in Florida that weekend and I was like – hard pass.
-You need to prep and I’m not prepped.
+I have pickups.”
+I had a tennis thing in Florida that weekend, and I was like, “Hard pass.
+You need to prep, and I’m not prepped.”